-Earlier this month, Mackenzie Investments produced this advertisement for the Mackenzie Sentinel Corporate Bond Fund.
-The banner headline reads “Think high yield means high risk?”
+Earlier this month, Mackenzie Investments produced an advertisement for the Mackenzie Sentinel Corporate Bond Fund.
+The banner headline read “Think high yield means high risk?”
 The rest of the ad reads, “Think again.
 High-yield corporate bonds have produced equity-like returns with less risk.”

 Two graphs then compare the performance of the fund with the S&P/TSX Composite Index from November 2000 (the fund’s inception date) through October 31 of this year.
 During that period, the Mackenzie fund delivered annualized returns of 5.7% with a standard deviation of just 5.8%.
 The Canadian stock market, by comparison, delivered just 4.5% with much more volatility: a standard deviation of 15.5%.